open-cloud/open-cloud.github.io.old/0_overview.md

 between the kernel and the commands-and-libraries is not important.
 That is, XOS includes explicit support for folding new services built on top of OpenCloud back into OpenCloud, making them available to users.
-More information about how users interact with XOS is given in the **User Guide**, while more information about how to extend XOS with new services is given in the **Developer Guide.**

-XOS also supports cloud operators that manage physical resources.
-This gives operators the ability to manage and control the hardware, establish resource allocation policies, select virtualization technologies (i.e., both machine and network hypervisors), and so on, and it does so in a way that supports multiple administrative domains.
+More information about how users interact with XOS is given in the **User Guide**, while more information about how to extend XOS with new services is given in the **Developer Guide.** XOS also supports cloud operators that manage physical resources (i.e., control the hardware, establish resource allocation policies, select virtualization technologies), and it does so in a way that supports multiple administrative domains.
 More information about how operators use XOS to manage a cloud is given in the **Operator Guide**.

 ![Figure 2.
 Internal structure of XOS influenced by MVC pattern.]({{ site.url }}/figures/Slide2.jpg)